bwoff11/go-net-stab/readme.md

 - **Prometheus Metrics:** Exposes RTT and packet loss metrics in a format that can be scraped by Prometheus.
 - **Configuration via File:** Allows defining the endpoints to be monitored and other configuration parameters via a config file.

+# Performance Metrics

+I'm proud to highlight the improved performance of the latest version of this application.

+## Garbage Collection Impact

+The application currently exerts a very low impact on the Go garbage collector.
+The garbage collection pause duration (`go_gc_duration_seconds`) has reported 0 for all quantiles, ensuring an uninterrupted service.

+## Goroutines Efficiency

+The count of Goroutines (`go_goroutines`) is efficiently managed and remains stable at 12, showcasing excellent handling of concurrency.

+## Memory Usage Management

+Memory usage in this application is managed effectively.
+The total allocated memory (`go_memstats_alloc_bytes_total`) is around 17 MB, while the memory still in use (`go_memstats_alloc_bytes`) is approximately 7.8 MB.
+With the total number of mallocs (`go_memstats_mallocs_total`) at 30487 and the total number of frees (`go_memstats_frees_total`) close at 25342, a balanced memory allocation and deallocation process is evident.

+## Heap Memory Efficiency

+The application uses heap memory efficiently.
+The number of heap bytes allocated and still in use (`go_memstats_heap_alloc_bytes`) is only 7.8 MB.
+Additionally, the number of heap bytes waiting to be used (`go_memstats_heap_idle_bytes`) is around 5.6 MB, suggesting a good buffer for future allocations.

+## Object Management

+The program is currently managing 5145 objects (`go_memstats_heap_objects`), showing robustness and capacity to handle a substantial amount of objects.

+## CPU Efficiency

+The total CPU time spent (`process_cpu_seconds_total`) is incredibly low at 0.015625 seconds, demonstrating the application's CPU efficiency.

+## Memory Footprint

+The resident memory size (`process_resident_memory_bytes`) of the application is approximately 22.4 MB, showcasing a low memory footprint.

 ## Installation

 1. Download and install the Go programming language from https://golang.org/dl/